Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

-Once the lead is qualified by the Marketing team, you can hand him over to the Sales team.
-They will use CRM to get to actually carry out the Sales process.
+Once the Marketing team qualifies a lead, you can hand him over to the Sales team.
+They will use CRM to carry out the sales process.

 So, marketing automation and email marketing help us grow our online business.
-Often functionalities belonging to both these categories are packed into a single software.
+Modern marketing automation tools combine both functionalities into a single software.

 Automation software helps you make your marketing more efficient and reliable in the short-term.
-Its snowballing effect is seen in the long run as more customers buy from you at higher prices.
+We can see its snowballing effect in the long run as more customers buy from you at higher prices.
 It ultimately helps grow your company’s bottom line.